contactually/redux-capacitor/README.md

 To get started:

 1) *In this repo* Publish this app locally using `yarn publish:local`
-2) *In your project repo* Link the local version to your project using `yalc add @contactually/entities`
+2) *In your project repo* Link the local version to your project using `yalc add redux-capacitor`
 3) *In this repo* Whenever you make changes, run `yarn publish:local` to push the changes to your project.

 For example: